eth-ait/aitwebsite/README.md

 {% include get-course.html ref="mp2023"  output="horizontal" %}
 ```
 To create a new course, assign it a reference name (e.g., mp2024) .
 Use the same reference name in the html filename (e.g., mp2024.html), in the front matter within the html file (`ref: mp2024`), and in the storage folder name in `\teaching`.

+### Student Projects

+You can create student projects in [SiROP](https://sirop.org/app/) and they will be automatically pulled into the [thesis](https://ait.ethz.ch/thesis/) page in a few days.
+You can also increment the `cache-version` number in the [workflows](.github/workflows/website.yml) to force a pull from SiROP.

 ### General Editing Tips